jroblak/jroblak.github.com/_posts/2018-12-02-Smashing-AFL.md

 the number of attempts per second.
 Otherwise, it would have to spin up a new process on every single iteration.

 That's all the changes we have to make to the code.
 Pretty easy right?
-Build the AFL-ified server:
+Build the AFL-ified server (after you install afl, of course):
 {% highlight shell %}
 ➜  make
 {% endhighlight %}